 “She’s not very fast, but she’s better in water than any truck and she’ll beat any boat on a highway!” – Roderic Stephens, Jr., a naval architect of Sparkman and Stephens, Inc.

 The DUKW (or as we like to call them ‘Ducks’) is an amphibious landing craft developed by the United States Army during World War II.
-It was designed to deliver cargo from ships at sea directly to the shore.
-The DUKW (D-built in 1942, U-amphibious 2-ton truck, K-front wheel drive, W-rear wheel drive) was equipped with a hull pump that could move 260 gallons of water a minute!
+Although the current DUKWs in our fleet are updated and upgraded to carry passengers, the original DUKW was actually designed to deliver cargo from ships at sea directly to the shore.
+HThe DUKW (D-built in 1942, U-amphibious 2-ton truck, K-front wheel drive, W-rear wheel drive) was equipped with a hull pump that could move 260 gallons of water a minute!
 It also came with a hand pump that could move 50 gallons a minute.
 It could climb a 60% grade and broach an 18-inch high obstacle.
 It had a range of 220 miles on land and 50 miles in water.
 It could carry a cargo load of 5,350 lbs., and hold 25 fully equipped troops.

 It was shortly after the German blitzkrieg of Poland, Denmark, Norway, the Low Countries, France and the air attack on Britain that the United States realized it would have to make an amphibious invasion of Europe from England.
 America realized it would need thousands of landing crafts and hundreds of cargo and transport ships.